robincakeellis/robincakeellis/README.md

 ## Robin Edward Ellis

-- I am a highly experienced developer and began in the 8-bit home computer days.
+- I am a highly experienced developer (retired) and began in the 8-bit home computer days.
 If you think my experience makes me "too old", stop reading and fuck off.

 - I love using Java for backend work and appreciate logging, metrics and good monitoring (Prometheus, Alert Manager, Grafana).
 Kibana is good but Splunk is still The Don.